xuyangcao/paper_reading/README.md

 - disadv: **the EN evaluates the segmentaiton result in a image level may be unstable, an pixel level EN is expected to construct**

-### ASDNet: Attention Based Semi-supervised Deep Networks for Medical Image Segmentation
+### ASDNet: Attention Based Semi-supervised Deep Networks for Medical Image Segmentation, MICCAI, 2018

 **Problem**
 -